Raiders headquarters land deal offered by city near Vegas

-HENDERSON, Nev. – The Oakland Raiders came one step closer Wednesday to securing the land the team needs for its new headquarters and practice facility near Las Vegas, and at a steep discount.
+HENDERSON, Nev. – The Oakland Raiders came one step closer to securing the land the team needs for its new headquarters and practice facility near Las Vegas — and at a steep discount.

 Continue Reading Below

-Note: This story has been corrected to show that officials in Henderson, Nevada, approved the resolution Tuesday.